Thomas II de Multon

-Thomas II de Multon (died 1271) Baron of Burgh and Gilsland, was an English noble.
+Thomas II de Multon, Moulton, or Muleton (died 1271), Baron of Burgh and Gilsland, was an English noble.

 He was the eldest son of Thomas de Multon and Ada de Morville.
 He succeeded his father in 1240.
-He died in 1271 and was succeeded by his grandson Thomas.
+He died in 1271 and was succeeded by his grandson Thomas, father of Thomas, 1st Baron Multon.

 Marriage and issue

-Thomas married Maud, daughter and sole heiress of Hubert de Vaux and Aline, they are known to have had the following known issue:
+Thomas married Maud, daughter and sole heiress of Hubert de Vaux and Aline.
+They are known to have had the following known issue: